AFD-Illinois/iharm3d/paper/paper.md

 ---
 # `iharm3D` Functionality and Purpose

 `iharm3D`^[https://github.com/AFD-Illinois/iharm3d] is an open-source C code for simulating black hole accretion systems in arbitrary stationary spacetimes using ideal general-relativistic magnetohydrodynamics (GRMHD).
 It is an implementation of the HARM ("High Accuracy Relativistic Magnetohydrodynamics") algorithm outlined in @gammie_harm:_2003 with updates as outlined in @mckinney_measurement_2004 and @noble_primitive_2006.
-The code is most directly derived from @ryan_bhlight:_2015 but but with radiative transfer portions removed.
+The code is most directly derived from @ryan_bhlight:_2015 but with radiative transfer portions removed.
 HARM is a conservative finite-volume scheme for solving the equations of ideal GRMHD, a hyperbolic system of partial differential equations, on a logically Cartesian mesh in arbitrary coordinates.

 # Statement of Need